boyanM/boyanM.github.io/_posts/2024-05-08-living-in-athens.md

 Everything I’ve shared here comes from my 9 months of living in Athens, Greece.
 During that time, I learned a lot, leveled up my survival skills, and met some truly amazing people — some of whom I now work with professionally, and others who have become very close friends (shoutout to Chief Fafa — the best!).

 I eventually moved back to my home country, Bulgaria, for many reasons.
-The biggest ones were that the overall level of development of the country isn’t drastically different, I wanted to be closer to family and friends, and I found the professional scene in Greece to be less promising than in Bulgaria (at least in late 2023 and early 2024).
+The biggest ones were that the overall level of development of Greece isn’t drastically different, I wanted to be closer to family and friends, and I found the professional scene in Greece to be less promising than in Bulgaria (at least in late 2023 and early 2024).

 Still, Athens holds a special place in me, and I’ll definitely keep returning — whether for vacations or to reconnect with the  people I met there.